Do We Need Language-Specific Fact-Checking Models? The Case of Chinese: Adversarial Dataset Construction

 \section{Adversarial Dataset Construction}

-Our analysis revealed the presence of labels and cultural biases specific to the Chinese context.
-We therefore introduce an adversarial dataset derived from the CHEF dataset, inspired by \citet{schuster-etal-2019-towards} and \citet{schuster-etal-2021-get}.
-To create it we pair each claim-evidence instance with a synthetic counterpart where claim and evidence have high word overlap with the original ones but the opposite veracity label (Figure~\ref{fig:adversarial_example}).
+Our analysis revealed the presence of labels and cultural biases specific to the Chinese context (\S~\ref{sec:bias_in_chef}).
+These biases can significantly impact the performance and fairness of fact-checking models when applied to Chinese-language claims.

+We therefore introduce an adversarial dataset derived from the CHEF dataset for a better evaluation of the models.
+Inspired by \citet{schuster-etal-2019-towards}, to create it we pair each claim-evidence instance with a synthetic counterpart where claim and evidence have high word overlap with the original ones but the opposite veracity label (Figure~\ref{fig:adversarial_example}).
 Under this setting, determining veracity from the claim alone would be equivalent to a random guess.
-Instead of involving human annotators, we opt for the utilization of GPT-4 \citep{gpt4} to generate the dataset.
-We invited two Chinese native speakers to annotate randomly sampled 25\% of claim-evidence pairs with SUPPORTED, REFUTED or NOT ENOUGH INFO.
+Instead of involving human annotators, we opt for the utilization of GPT-4 to generate the dataset.
+To control the quality, we invited two Chinese native speakers to annotate randomly sampled 25\% of claim-evidence pairs with \textsc{supported}, \textsc{refuted} or \textsc{not enough info}.
 The results demonstrated strong agreement between humans and GPT-4.
-They agreed with the dataset lables in 89\% of cases, with a Cohen $\kappa$ of 0.80 \citep{cohen1960coefficient}.
+They agreed with the dataset labels in 89\% of cases, with a Cohen $\kappa$ of 0.80 \citep{cohen1960coefficient}.
 Our approach overcomes labor-intensive manual annotation and rigid rule-based generation, advocating for automated sample generation using LLMs.
 This new test set nullifies the benefit of relying exclusively on cues from claims.
 Details of the dataset construction and the prompt we use can be found in Appendix \ref{dataset_construction}.